ML4ITS/Aknes_clf/README.md

 * `configs/finetune.yaml` is set to run training a model (ResNet34) from scratch on 80% of the dataset.
 * `original_implementation/config.yaml` is set to run training a model (ResNet34) from scratch on 80% of the dataset following the implementation of the relevant previous study [1].
 * All configuration files can be edited to suit your experimental purpose.
 * The dataset is automatically downloaded once you run any of the above codes.
 The downloading code is defined in `utils/dataset.py`.
-Or, it can be found [here](https://figshare.com/articles/dataset/Seismic_Signal_Dataset_from_the_knes_Rockslope/21340101).
+Or, it can be found on [https://doi.org/10.6084/m9.figshare.21340101.v1](https://doi.org/10.6084/m9.figshare.21340101.v1).

 # Configuration Files